-Pillar Five-year Outcome and Rebuilding Social Cohesion Shifts away from toxic masculinities towards embracing positive alternative approaches for expressing masculinities and other sexual and gender identities, within specific communities/groups.
-Optimally harnessed VAC programmes that have an impact on GBV eradication.
-Increased cross fertilisation and integration of prevention interventions on violence against LGBTQIA+ persons with broader GBVF prevention and violence prevention interventions.
+Pillar Five-year Outcome Pillar 1: Accountability, Bold leadership, strengthened accountability across government and society that responds to GBVF strategically with clear messaging and adequate technical and financial resources.
+Coordination and Leadership Strengthened multi-sectoral coordination and collaboration across different tiers of government and sections of society based on relationships of trust that give effect to the pillars of the NSP.
+Strengthened delivery capacity in South Africa to roll out evidence-based prevention programmes.
+Changed behaviour and social norms within key groups as a result of the rollout of evidence-based prevention interventions.
+Pillar 2: Shifts away from toxic masculinities towards embracing positive alternative approaches for expressing masculinities and other sexual and gender identities, within specific communities/groups. and Rebuilding Optimally harnessed VAC programmes that have an impact on GBV eradication.
+Social Cohesion Increased cross fertilisation and integration of prevention interventions on violence against LGBTQIA+ persons with broader GBVF prevention and violence prevention interventions.
 Strengthened programming that addresses the restoration of human dignity, build caring communities and responds to historic and collective trauma.
 Public spaces are made safe and violent free for all, particularly women and children.
 Pillar 3: All GBV survivors are able to access efficient and sensitive criminal justice that is quick, accessible, responsive and gender inclusive.
 Justice, Safety Strengthened capacity within the criminal justice system to address all impunity, effectively respond to femicide and facilitate justice for GBV survivors. and Protection Amended legislation related to GBV areas that build on legislative reforms initiated under the Emergency Response Action Plan.
 Strengthened existing response, care and support services by the state and civil society in ways that are victim-centred and survivor-focused to facilitate recovery and healing.
 Pillar 4: Response, Secondary victimisation is eliminated through addressing specific individual and systemic factors that drive it.
 Care, Support and Healing Victims feel supported by the system to access the necessary psychosocial, material and other support required to assist them with their healing.
 Strengthened community and institutional responses to provide integrated care and support to GBVF survivors and their families that takes into account linkages between substance abuse and HIV and AIDS.
-Accelerated initiatives that address women's unequal economic and social position, through access to government and private sector procurement, employment, housing, access to land, financial resources and income other generating initiatives.
-Pillar 5: Economic Safe workplaces that are free of violence against women and LGBTQIA+ persons, including but not limited to sexual harassment.
-Power Demonstrated commitment through policy interventions, by the South African state, private sector and other key stakeholders to eliminate the impact of economic drivers of GBV.
-Strengthened child maintenance and related support systems to address the economic vulnerability of women.
+Pillar 5: Accelerated initiatives that address women's unequal economic and social position, through access to government and private sector procurement, employment, housing, access to land, financial resources and income other generating initiatives.
+Economic Power Safe workplaces that are free of violence against women and LGBTQIA+ persons, including but not limited to sexual harassment.
+Demonstrated commitment through policy interventions, by the South African state, private sector and other key stakeholders to eliminate the impact of economic drivers of GBV.

+Pillar Five-year Outcome Strengthened child maintenance and related support systems to address the economic vulnerability of women.
 Pillar 6: Improved understanding of the extent and nature of GBVF, broadly and in relation to specific groups and forms in South Africa.
 Research and Information Adoption of GBV policies and programming interventions that are informed by existing evidence-based research.
 Management GBVF related information across different government management information systems, is readily used to address systemic challenges and facilitate effective solutions and responses.